 During the Rule 11 inquiry, the judge should make clear what the maximum legal sentence for the offense is and inform the parties that he or she is not bound by the guidelines and may impose any sentence up to the statutory maximum.
-The court should also inform the parties that, in determining the appropriate guideline range, he or she will be bound by the true criminal history score of the defendant and not whatever the parties believe the criminal history score to be at the time of the plea.
-Thus, in situations where, despite the best efforts of the parties at an earlier stage of the process, additional information is disclosed at sentencing that would alter the criminal history score enough to move the defendant into a higher or a lower box for the offense of conviction, the judge must impose a sentence compliant with the actual guideline range.
-In other words, unless the parties and the judge have agreed to an 11(e)(1)(c) plea (or the judge exercises his or her discretion not to
+The court should also inform the parties that, in determining the appropriate guideline range, he or she will be bound by the true criminal

-&lt;sup>7In most cases, the same criminal history score will apply to all of the convictions in a given case.
+7In most cases, the same criminal history score will apply to all of the convictions in a given case.
 However, there may be instances where there is more than 10 years between the completion of an earlier sentence and the commission of one offense and less than 10 years between the completion of an earlier sentence and the commission of another offense.
 This would yield two different criminal history scores.
 See § 9.12, Example 12.

-sentence under the guidelines), the judge must use the defendant's actual criminal history when determining a guideline compliant sentence.
+history score of the defendant and not whatever the parties believe the criminal history score to be at the time of the plea.
+Thus, in situations where, despite the best efforts of the parties at an earlier stage of the process, additional information is disclosed at sentencing that would alter the criminal history score enough to move the defendant into a higher or a lower box for the offense of conviction, the judge must impose a sentence compliant with the actual guideline range.
+In other words, unless the parties and the judge have agreed to an 11(e)(1)(c) plea (or the judge exercises his or her discretion not to sentence under the guidelines), the judge must use the defendant's actual criminal history when determining a guideline compliant sentence.
 Finally, the judge should inform the parties that how to apply the guidelines to any case is a matter within the sole discretion of the judge and that the defendant will have no right to appeal if he or she believes that the guidelines have been applied incorrectly.
-If information comes to light after sentencing that the judge applied the guidelines incorrectly but otherwise imposed a lawful sentence, the judge may modify the sentence under Rule 35 of the Superior Court Rules of Criminal Procedure on a timely filed motion, but the sentence cannot be appealed
+If information comes to light after sentencing that the judge may modify the sentence under Rule 35 of the Superior Court Rules of Criminal Procedure on a timely filed motion, but the sentence cannot be appealed